Justin-YueLiu/CarND-Projects/CarND-Behavioral-Cloning-P3/README.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed

-The network consists of 10 layers, including a normalization layer, a cropping layer, 5 convolutional layers and 3 fully connected layers. (model.py line 62-72).
-The five convolutional layers follow with three fully connected layers leading to an output control value which is the inverse turning radius.
-The fully connected layers are designed to function as a controller for steering.

-I made a little change to the original Nvidia CNN.
-I add a cropping layer after the normalization layer.
-The network consists of 10 layers, including a normalization layer, a cropping layer, 5 convolutional layers and 3 fully connected layers. (model.py line 60-72).

-The first layer of the network performs image normalization.
-The normalizer is hard-coded and is not adjusted in the learning process.
-Performing normalization in the network allows the normalization scheme to be altered with the network architecture and to be accelerated via GPU processing.

-The second layer of the network is the cropping layer.
-It cropped 50 pixels from the top and 20 pixels from the botton of the imput images.

-The convolutional layers were designed to perform feature extraction.
-It uses strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel and a non-strided convolution with a 3×3 kernel size in the last two convolutional layers.

-The five convolutional layers follow with three fully connected layers leading to an output control value which is the inverse turning radius.
-The fully connected layers are designed to function as a controller for steering.

-#### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on several data sets to ensure that the model was not overfitting (model.py line 77).

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 78).

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
-After that, I have same amount of left and right turn training samples

-For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to use  Nvidia's CNN for Self-driving car.